alexwang19/alexwang19.github.io/installation_docs.md

 ## Requirements

 * kubectl version must be +-1 of kubernetes cluster.
-Ex: K8s cluster v1.21, kubectl version can be 1.20,1.21,1.22
+Ex: K8s cluster v1.24, kubectl version is recommended to be no lower than v1.23
 * Port 6443 open for outbound traffic The Sysdig Agent communicates with the collector on port 6443.
-If you’re using a firewall, make sure to open port 6443 for outbound traffic so that the agent can communicate with the collector
+If you’re using a firewall, make sure to open port 6443 for outbound traffic so that the agent can communicate with the collector.
+This also applies to proxies.
+Ensure that port 6443 is open on your proxy.
+  * Validate connection using commands below:
+  * ```
+    export http{s,}_proxy=http://myproxy.com:8080
+    curl -sL ingest-us2.app.sysdig.com:6443 -v
+    ```
 * [Agent Requirement Docs]([https://docs.sysdig.com/en/docs/installation/sysdig-secure/install-agent-components/installation-requirements/](https://docs.sysdig.com/en/docs/installation/sysdig-secure/install-agent-components/installation-requirements/sysdig-agent/)https://docs.sysdig.com/en/docs/installation/sysdig-secure/install-agent-components/installation-requirements/sysdig-agent/)
 * Access to kubernetes cluster.
 Ex: "kubectl get pods -A" returns list of pods running on cluster